 Correction notes appear in the study guide to address known errors existing in the assigned readings.
-Occasionally, additional errors in the readings and learning objectives are brought to our attention and we will then post the errata on the Curriculum page of the CAIA website: http://caia.org/caia-program/curriculum
+Occasionally, additional errors in the readings and learning objectives are brought to our attention.
+In these cases, we will post the errata directly in the Workbook or into a separate errata sheet on the Curriculum and Study Materials page of the CAIA website.

 It is the responsibility of the candidate to review these errata prior to taking the examination.
-Please report suspected errata to curriculum @caia.org.
+Please report suspected errata to curriculum@caia.org.